krzysztoffiok/twitter_sentiment/README.md

 Please clone this repository and extract zipped files downloaded from "release" section.

 ## How the code works:
-You start with a labeled data set of 5000 tweets sent to @USNavy account by various users (file is completely anonymized).
+You start with a labeled data set of 5000 tweets (file is completely anonymized).
 There are 5 sentiment classes (0-very negative, 1-negative, 2-neutral, 3-positive, 4-very positive).

 PART I. Training Language Models and embedding tweet texts.
 1) In order to carry out classification, you need to train Language Models on the provided data.
 Preparing 5-fold cross validated data splits is carried out in Google Colaboratory or if you run locally, in Flair_data_splitter.ipynb (jupyter notebook).
 It creates proper directories and files.